-Funding Circle offers construction company and equipment financing from $25,000 to $500,000, with terms ranging from six months to five years.
+Funding Circle offers construction company and equipment financing with terms ranging from six months to five years.
 From working capital to heavy equipment purchases, our competitive rates, exceptional service and fast and easy application process make us the go-to choice for financing within the construction industry.

 We make sure our interest rates remain competitive and our lending process is transparent, fast and efficient.
 Apply online today; it takes just 10 minutes.
 You can get a decision in as little as 24 hours after submitting your documentation.